skidzz/NowYouSeeMe/README.md

 - Advantages:

 1 .
-No More Worrying About People Trying To Get Access To Your Access Point Or Any Access Out There Without You Knowing.
+No More Worrying About People Trying To Get Access To Your Access Point Or Any Access Point Out There Without You Knowing.

 - Disadvantages: